Hungry Hobos

-Hungry Hoboes (alternate spelling: Hungry Hobos) is a silent Oswald the Lucky Rabbit cartoon released by Universal Studios in 1928.
-It had been lost since before World War II, and was rediscovered in 2011.
+Hungry Hobos (alternate spelling: Hungry Hoboes) is a silent Oswald the Lucky Rabbit cartoon released by Universal Studios on May 14, 1928.
+It had been lost since before World War II and was rediscovered in November 2011.

 Plot summary

 Oswald the Lucky Rabbit and Peg Leg Pete are hobos riding on a train carrying cows and chickens.
 As they play checkers, they are annoyed by Clarabelle (as Bessie) and the cows around them.
 A chicken appears and they imagine having fried eggs.
 As Pete prepares a skillet, Oswald unsuccessfully tries to coerce the chicken into laying eggs.
 Finally he pulls the chicken's head off and extracts two eggs from its body.
 Since neither hobo has a match, Pete drags Oswald's rear end along the rail until his pants catch fire, then cooks the eggs by holding the skillet over Oswald's burning pants.
 A policeman notices the two and they run from him, as he pursues them on a bicycle.
 Pete disguises Oswald as a monkey and, putting a dog, a cat and a pig into a box with a crank on one side, he pretends to be an organ grinder.
 The deception fails when the animals escape from the box, and the hobos run from the policeman again.
 They finally escape by jumping onto another train.